 The Company has a \$3.0 million unsecured revolving credit facility with Bank of America (the "Credit Agreement").
 The Credit Agreement allows the Company to choose the interest rate applicable to advances.
 The interest rate options are Bank of America's prime rate, a London Inter-Bank Offered ("LIBOR") rate plus 1.5% or Bank of America's Grand Cayman Banking Center ("LIBOR") rate plus 1.5%.
 Interest, if any, is payable monthly.
 There is an annual facility fee of 0.25% payable on the unutilized portion of the Credit Agreement.
-The Credit Agreement expires December 1, 2007.
-As of May 31, 2007, the Company had \$2.5 million available under the terms of the Credit Agreement as Bank of America has issued \$500,000 of outstanding letters of credit in favor of third parties related to operating leases.
+The Credit Agreement expires December 1, 2009.
+As of May 31, 2008, the Company had approximately \$2.4 million available under the terms of the Credit Agreement as Bank of America has issued approximately \$600,000 of outstanding letters of credit in favor of third parties related to operating leases.
 The Company is in compliance with all covenants included in the Credit Agreement.

-Net cash provided by operating activities totaled \$88.1 million in fiscal 2007 compared to \$71.2 million in fiscal 2006.
-Cash provided by operations in fiscal 2007 resulted from the net income of the Company of \$54.8 million, adjusted for non-cash items of \$19.6 million, plus net cash provided by changes in operating assets and liabilities of \$13.7 million.
-In fiscal 2006, cash provided by operations resulted from net income of the Company of \$60.6 million, adjusted for non-cash items of \$11.9 million, offset by net cash used for changes in operating assets and liabilities of \$1.3 million.
-Non-cash items increased in fiscal 2007 as a result of the Company's adoption of the accounting required in SFAS 123(R) to expense stock-based compensation; these charges do not reflect an actual cash outflow from the Company but are an estimate of the fair value of the services provided by employees and directors in exchange for stock option grants and purchase of stock through the Company's ESPP.
-The Company had \$121.1 million in cash and cash equivalents, \$55.0 million in short-term investments and \$47.0 million of United States government agency securities at May 31, 2007.
+Net cash provided by operating activities totaled \$57.4 million in fiscal 2008 compared to \$88.1 million in fiscal 2007.
+Cash provided by operations in fiscal 2008 resulted from the net income of the Company of \$49.2 million, adjusted for non-cash items of \$23.1 million, plus net cash used by changes in operating assets and liabilities of \$14.9 million.
+In fiscal 2007, assets and liabilities of \$13.7 million.
+The most significant causes of the decrease in operating cash flows were: 1) the Company's accruals for vacation and bonuses increased as the amount of vacation granted to associates increased effective in the first quarter of fiscal 2008 and the amount of bonus eligible revenue increased during fiscal 2008.
+However, these increases were offset by a decrease in accrued salaries at the end of fiscal 2008.
+The majority of our employees are paid on a bi-weekly payroll cycle; since fiscal 2008 was a 53 week year, the payroll accrual cycle shifted, resulting in a reduction of accrued salaries (only one week or no amount of salary accrual was needed in fiscal 2008, whereas, at the end of fiscal 2007, two weeks or one week of salary accrual was needed).
+The net impact resulted in a reduction in cash provided of \$9.4 million compared to fiscal 2007; and 2) the Company's position on amounts due for income taxes shifted from a liability to a prepayment, resulting in a use of cash of \$17.0 million.
+Non-cash items increased beginning in fiscal 2007 as a result of the Company's adoption of the accounting required in \$FAS 123(R) to expense stock-based compensation; these charges do not reflect an actual cash outflow from the Company but are an estimate of the fair value of the services provided by employees and directors in exchange for stock option grants and purchase of stock through the Company's ESPP.
+The Company had \$106.8 million in cash and cash equivalents and short-term investments at May 31, 2008.